algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 #### 2.2.1 What is an FPGA?

-Fields ProGramable Arrays, in short FPGA, are alternatives to processors capable of executing multiple instructions at the same time whereas processors are executing the instructions sequentialy, one at the time.
+Field-Programable Gate Arrays, in short FPGA, are alternatives to processors capable of executing multiple instructions in parallel whereas processors are executing the instructions sequentialy, one at the time.
 The logic blocks of the FPGA, used to perform the different calculations are configurable, this allows FPGAs to be highly versatile.
-All these advantages allow FPGAs to be faster than regular processors in terms of calculations per cycles.
+All these advantages allow FPGAs to be faster than processors holding the same clock frequency in terms of calculations per cycles.

 To summarise, here is the list of the different advantages of FPGAs:
 - Highly flexible,
 - Parallel processing,
 - Reconfigurability,
-- Rapide prototyping.
+- Fast prototyping.

 FPGAs also possess downsides, here is the list of the different downsides:
 - They cost more to produce than traditional circuit boards,